cranmer/stats-ds-book/book/statistical_decision_theory.md

 ## Bayes rules:

 Let $\pi (\theta )$ be a probability distribution on the states of nature.
 From a Bayesian point of view, we would regard it as a prior distribution.
 That is, it is our believed probability distribution on the states of nature, prior to observing data.
 For a frequentist, it is merely a function on
-$$\Theta$ with no such special interpretation.
+$\Theta$ with no such special interpretation.
 The Bayes risk of the decision rule
 $\delta$ with respect to $\pi (\theta )$ is the expectation
 \begin{equation}
 r(\pi ,\delta )=\operatorname {E}_{{\pi (\theta )}}[R(\theta ,\delta )].